dBpoweramp CD Ripper

 selected then Global meta data (ie the same data applying to all

-track lists items pertaining to the one track.
-Items shown in light grey are disabled from writing to ID Tags.
+tracks) is listed.
+Items shown in light grey are excluded from writing to ID Tags.

 DSP (Digital Signal Processing) allow audio effects to be applied, example effects are ReplayGain, Volume Normalization, etc (there are more than 20 effects).
 Effects are performed in a top to bottom order.
 Specific to CD Ripping: